 Timber framed buildings require particular expertise.
 The Team have worked on, taken apart, and rebuilt historic timber frames.
 We have studied and understand wood, and joinery.
 It is this deep seated understanding of timber frame building that sets us far apart from any other surveyors.
 We do a lot of Listed Building surveys in Kent, where there are many timber frames.
 Pete works with medieval Hall houses in Wales, and timber frames all over Shropshire, Herefordshire, Worcestershire and Gloucestershire.

 We help prepare Listed Building Consent applications.
-Unlike other surveyors, we have in house architect services, and prepare all the drawings needed - using architectural experience with in-depth knowledge of Listed Buildings.
-We prepare a detailed Heritage Statement and Design and Access Statement.
+Unlike other surveyors, we have close connection with our architect (who is a SPAB scholar), and can help prepare drawings needed.
+He can prepare a detailed Heritage Statement and Design and Access Statement.

 Pete recently surveyed a Listed Building - Grade 2.
 Peter Cox damp proofing (a PCA company) had been sent in by a valuation surveyor to do a 'timber and damp' survey.
 They had recommended stripping priceless historic plaster and early Georgian skirtings and architraves - in order to 'damp proof' perfectly dry walls.
 Pete did a Historic Building Survey.
 Had the clients gone through with this scandalous Peter Cox Ltd recommendation, they would have been held liable for criminal damage of a Listed Building.